LangStream/langstream/examples/applications/astradb-sink/README.md

 ## Table creation

-The sample application creates a keyspace named "products" and a table named "products" with the following schema:
+The sample application creates a table named "products" inside a keyspace named 'products' with the following schema:

 ```
 CREATE TABLE IF NOT EXISTS products (